pranav656/SystemDesignNotes/HighLevel/Embedded/WirelessBatteryBulbs.md

 6. interfaces to communicate with a group of bulbs.

 7. Challenges:
-   1. Power efficienc: Balancing brightness levels and battery levels
+   1. Power efficiency: Balancing brightness levels and battery levels
    2. Interference: Ensure reliable communication in environments with interference
    3. Security: Implementing robust security measures to prevent unauthorized access
    4. Scalability: Designing a system that can support a large number of bulbs without performance degradation.